datagrok-ai/public/help/explore/data-augmentation/info-panels.md

 ### Context condition

-Info panels always accept strictly one parameter.
-It can be a column, a table, a table cell, or any other [object](../datagrok/concepts/objects.md).
+Info panes always accept strictly one parameter.
+It can be a column, a table, a table cell, or any other [object](../../datagrok/concepts/objects.md).
 A condition might perform checks against that object by using the parameter name ("x" in the example below):

 ```